jhill1/SEPwC/source/Sentiment_analysis.inc.rst

       unnest_tokens(word, text) # and finally seperate out the words!

-For ``unnest_tokens`` we chose the column ``word`` ; this is very helpful - look at the output from the sentiment lexiconcs before; note they also have a column ``word``.
+For ``unnest_tokens`` we chose the column ``word`` ; this is very helpful - look at the output from the sentiment lexicons before; note they also have a column ``word``.
 This means we can easy to an ``inner_join`` on our data and the lexicon to get the sentiment.

 Let's do that, but first we need to filter for the book *Emma*, then we can do the join and look